embecosm/dcEmb/man/source/howto.rst

 The goal of this example is to use the DCM method to recover a known set of results from a physical system.
-The system in question is the three body problem, the problem of finding the trajectories of three planetery bodies in space.
+The system in question is the three body problem, the problem of finding the trajectories of three planetary bodies in space.
 There exist several known stable orbits for the three body problem, which are periodic.
-In this example, we will take one of these stable solutions (a "figure of 8" orbit), and the positions, masses and velocities of *one* of the planets in this orbit, and use the DCM method to recover the positions, masses and velocities of the other two.
+In this example, we will take one of these stable solutions (a "figure of 8" orbit), and the positions, masses and velocities of *one* of the planets in this orbit, and use the DCM method to (hopefully accurately) estimate the positions, masses and velocities of the other two.

 Creating the base model
 +++++++++++++++++++++++

-In this section, we walk through creating a new DCM, and placing the three body problems forward model inside it
+In this section, we walk through creating a new DCM, and placing an appropriate three body problem forward model inside it.

-Chronologically, the first thing we need to do is, following the instructions above, create a new class that inherits from the dynamic_model class.
-To do this we will create a new folder in the *include* subdirectory of the project, called "3body", and inside this create a new file called "dynamic_3body_model.hh", with the following content:
+Chronologically, the first thing we need to do following the instructions above, is to create a new class that inherits from the dynamic_model class.
+To do this we create a new folder in the *include* subdirectory of the project, called "3body", and inside this create a new file called "dynamic_3body_model.hh", with the following content: